Saif-khan24/iCoderBootrap/README.md

 # iCoderBootstrap
-This is a basic website made purely using BOOTSTRAP.
+This is a basic website made using HTML and BOOTSTRAP.